-This is not because the evidence is wrong, but because people can have competing priorities, for instance, when deciding whether to recommend activities that favour long-term health (e.g. get some exercise after work), with those that might have more short-term benefits (e.g. go home and watch your favourite show after work).
+This is not because the evidence is wrong, but because people can have competing priorities, for instance, when deciding whether to recommend activities that favour long-term health (e.g. get some exercise after work), with those that might have more short-term benefits (e.g. go home and watch your favorite show after work).

-While there may be options that combine the best of both options (watching a show while you exercise), or it can be argued that over time such choices can be evened out, there will be occasions where Koa Health will have to choose which recommendation to favour, when and why, and we must understand the ethical values that support such a position.
+While there may be options that combine the best of both options (watching a show while you exercise), or it can be argued that over time such choices can be evened out, there will be occasions where Koa Health will have to choose which recommendation to favor, when and why, and we must understand the ethical values that support such a position.

 Secondly, to be able to help people effectively, we need to be able to access large amounts of data.
-This richness of data is necessarily highly personal and sensitive because unless this is the case, we cannot create highly personalised support we aim to provide.
+This richness of data is necessarily highly personal and sensitive because unless this is the case, we cannot create highly personalized support we aim to provide.

 In order to access such personal data, we need to earn people’s trust.
 Being ethical and doing the right thing significantly contribute to earning this level of trust.

 Last, but not least, we know that people are increasingly demanding that technology is developed and deployed in an ethical and trustworthy manner.
 We have heard this firsthand from the clinicians that we work with, for example, insisting on the explainability of our predictive algorithms.

 We can also infer this from general trends on trust.
 For instance, a survey by Rock Health in 2018 found that only 11% of people would be willing to share their health data with a technology company.